csdavids519/MoonJumper/README.md

 ### Future improvements
 - Improve animations during game play, such as updating score count.
-- Add more complicated varriation to game play to manage game diffulity, such as managing what size jump objects come and how often.
+- Add more complicated variation to game play to manage game difficulty, such as managing what size jump objects come and how often.
 - Add animations to the 'Space Man' to display new action when jumping or using jet pack.
+- Attention can be taken to improve the Google Lighthouse performance score.

 ---
 ## Credits